-HoloSketch supports Bluetooth mouse/keyboard, gestures and voice commands.
+HoloSketch supports Bluetooth mouse/keyboard, gestures, and voice commands.

-To effectively communicate UX flows and scenarios to others, a designer may end up spending a lot of time creating assets using traditional 2D tools such as Illustrator, Photoshop and PowerPoint.
-These 2D designs often require additional effort to convert them it into 3D.
+To effectively communicate UX flows and scenarios to others, a designer may end up spending a lot of time creating assets using traditional 2D tools such as Illustrator, Photoshop, and PowerPoint.
+These 2D designs often require additional effort to convert them into 3D.
 Some ideas are lost in this translation from 2D to 3D.

 Since mixed reality is a new canvas for us, it involves a lot of design iteration and trial and error by its nature.
-For designer who are not familiar with tools such as Unity and Visual Studio, it is not easy to put something together in HoloLens.
+For designers who are not familiar with tools such as Unity and Visual Studio, it is not easy to put something together in HoloLens.
 Typically you have to go through the process below to see your 2D/3D artwork in the device.
 This was a big barrier for designers iterating on ideas and scenarios quickly.